-Mobilize: Initiatives that mobilize hundreds of thousands, or even millions of individuals, to take action for the SDGs.
-Initiatives with high impact, typically involving collective and coordinated actions that mobilize people to flip the script on how we achieve 2030 Agenda.
+Mobilize: Initiatives that turn apathy into action by mobilizing hundreds of thousands, or even millions, of individuals to take action for the SDGs.
+We are seeking initiatives with high impact, typically involving collective and coordinated actions that mobilize people to Flip the Script and achieve the 2030 Agenda for Sustainable Development.

-Inspire: Initiatives that harness the power of creativity and/or innovation to inspire a shift in behaviour for the SDGs.
-Initiatives and inspirational campaigns that flip the script and demonstrate impact on shifting individual behavior and/or public policies.
+Inspire: Initiatives that harness the power of creativity to inspire positive change and shift behaviour for the SDGs.
+We are seeking initiatives and inspirational campaigns that Flip the Script to shift individual behaviour and/or public policies.

-Connect: Initiatives that connect diverse partners, bridging the gap between citizens and institutions, to increase progress on the SDGs.
-Initiatives that flip the script on how people, organizations, and institutions connect with each other to harness commitments and accountability towards the SDGs.
+Connect: Initiatives that turn division into unity by connecting diverse sectors and partners – from citizens to institutions – to accelerate progress on the SDGs.
+We are seeking initiatives that Flip the Script and connect people, organizations, and institutions to harness commitments and accountability towards the SDGs.

-To apply for the UN SDG Action Award please prepare a response to each section of the application form.
+To apply for the UN SDG Action Awards please prepare a response for each section of the application form.
 All sections and questions are mandatory, except for those marked as ‘optional’.
 Only complete applications will be considered by the selection committee.
 Please note that the strongest entries will offer clear supporting evidence, such as photos and videos and endorsements from participants in your initiative.